Obliquebanded leafroller (Choristoneura rosaceana)

 - Bacillus thuringiensis (Bt) (several brands)-Consult label for rate.
 PHI 0 days.
 Use according to individual manufacturer's directions.
 Do not use DiPel ES with captan fungicide; the mixture will bronze foliage.
 Some formulations are OMRI-listed for organic use.

-- methoxyfenozide (Inspirato 2F) at 0.16 to 0.25 lb ai/a.
-PHI 3 days.
+- methoxyfenozide (Inspirato 2F, Intrepid 2F, Invertid 2F) at 0.16 to 0.25 lb ai/A. PHI 3 days.
 For overwintering populations, make one to two applications between budbreak and petal fall, when young larvae are active.
 For the summer generation, begin applications at peak moth flight.
 Additional applications at 10- to 14-day intervals may be required under high pest pressure.

-- spinosad (Entrust) at 0.062 to 0.1 lb ai/a.
-PHI 1 day.
+- spinosad (Entrust, Success) at 0.062 to 0.1 lb ai/A. PHI 1 day.
 Use higher rate for larger larvae or severe infestations.
 Toxic to bees for three hours following treatment.
 Do not apply when bees are foraging.
 Entrust is OMRI-listed for organic use.